Start Your Own Union

 rep insisted that I used the company email.
 I saw transcripts

 in the other side's bundle.
-I don't know if the employer could
+If the employer could afford to monitor

-they said: "it's all stored on a server in Manchester").
+all stored on a server in Manchester").
+British Airways

 Five people might even start calling themselves a union, pay